Savoy mountains in autumn

 Solar Dehydration

 Concentrate the flavors of alpine herbs and wild mushrooms without using fossil fuels.
-A skill to rediscover in Kitchen Tips.
+A skill to rediscover in Cooking Tips.

 04